objektwerks/scala/README.md

  Jenkins components, build pipelines can be constructed.
 Continuous deployment is controversial topic, but available.
 Github and Gitlab have CI/CD features as well.
 11. **Kanban Board:** Github, for each repository, provides a free Kanban Board that allows developers to manage project tasks.
  Gitlab also provides a Kanban Board for each repository.
-Other agile tools exist, but is considered overkill by growing number of developers.
+Other agile tools exist, but is considered overkill by a growing number of developers.
 Atlassian ( https://www.atlassian.com ) provides one such set of agile tools.
 12. **Laptop:** Scala developers typically use a MacBookPro or Linux laptop, configured with 16GB+.
 13. **Homebrew:** The ultimate software package manager for Apple OSX ( https://brew.sh ).